The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

 Verslun Guðlaugs Pálssonar - the little old Shop of Guðlaugur Pálsson - the new owner, Magnús Karel

 In one of the colourful little houses in Eyrarbakki, you will notice a small convenience store.
-This is Verslun Guðlaugs Pálssonar - the convenience store of Guðlaugur Pálsson, which Guðlaugur managed here at Sjónarhóll from 1919 until he died in 1993 at 97!
+This is Verslun Guðlaugs Pálssonar - the convenience store of Guðlaugur Pálsson, which he managed here at Sjónarhóll from 1919 until he died at 97 in 1993!

-Before opening up his store in this quaint little grey house with a red roof Guðlaugur had been running his store for 2 years at another location in Eyrarbakki.
+Before opening his store in this quaint little grey house with a red roof, Guðlaugur had been running it for 2 years at another location in Eyrarbakki.

 The owner of the store, Magnús Karel, showed us old photos of the store

-The counter from the store is on display at Húsið, but stepping into the store is really like stepping into a small museum.
+The store's counter is on display at Húsið, but stepping into the store feels like stepping into a small museum.

 Verslun Guðlaugs Pálssonar - the little old Shop of Guðlaugur Pálsson

-I pop into the store when I see that it is open and buy a couple of things and reminisce.
-Last time I bought an excellent book on Hvítá river for a very good price.
+I pop into the store when I see that it is open, buy a couple of things, and reminisce.
+Last time I bought an excellent book about the Hvítá river for a very good price.
 The store is now mostly open at weekends.

 Magnús Karel Hannesson bought the store and renovated it.
-I asked him to pose for me in my photo above like the previous owner had done when he was alive.
+I asked him to pose for me in the photo above, as the previous owner had when he was alive.

 I met Valgeir in Eyrarbakkakirkja church

-The lovely couple Valgeir Guðjónsson and Ásta Kristrún Ragnarsdóttir live at Bakkastofa in Eyrarbakki village.
-You might remember them from my travel-blog Saga Music 101 - the Icelandic Viking Sagas portrayed in Songs.
+You might remember them from my travel blog, the Saga Music 101 - the Icelandic Viking Sagas portrayed in Songs

 They visit Reykjavík from time to time with their wonderful Saga Music 101 Show.